jankaszel/hyperwell-thesis/chapters/implementation.md

 While evaluating the conditions on why Recogito has been chosen as a case study and reference environment for developing the technology presented in this chapter, several prospects around an open and distributed annotation storage have emerged.
 With Linked Data entities being available for client applications running locally, semantic relations could easily be examined outside of the annotation environment itself.
 Furthermore, as the UI of an application becomes increasingly _lean_ by decoupling from a heavy and centralized data-processing backend, user-facing functionality can be better integrated with workflows based on the data model itself.

 With that in mind, I have designed a functionality for discovering related work of other users based on the URL of the annotated resource.
 This approach is inherently decentralized: Each peer maintains its own ephemeral list of related work.
 By leveraging the decentralized networking of Hyperswarm similarly as in @sec:thick:protocols, peers join a swarm of peers based on a topic.
 In this case of discovering resources, this topic is a hashed representation of the annotated document's canonical identifier, such a CTS URN or a general URL.
 Once peers discover and connect to each other, they quickly exchange discovery messages.
 Such a message is defined more precisely in @lst:proto-discovery as a `DiscoveryEvent` message of type `ANNOUNCE`.
 Once a peer goes offline, it will broadcast an `UNANNOUNCE` type message.

-Explicitely broadcasting these messages is required, as opposed to implcitely announcing the available of a resource by joining the respective swarm based on the resource URL: By introducing 'consuming' peers, swarms don't resemble

 ```{#lst:proto-discovery .protobuf caption="Protocol Buffer schema for a discovery message, announcing or unannouncing the availability of a resource on the sending peer."}
 enum DiscoveryEventType {